joshua-d-miller/joshua-d-miller.github.io/_posts/2019-08-15-macoslaps-update-with-securetoken.markdown

 ## Future

-The current verison posted on GitHub **1.1.4 Build 230** will most likely be the **LAST** version that will be built with Xcode 10.1.
-This is significant because any newer verisons of Xcode **DO NOT** include the Swift binaries.
+The current version posted on GitHub **1.1.4 Build 230** will most likely be the **LAST** version that will be built with Xcode 10.1.
+This is significant because any newer versions of Xcode **DO NOT** include the Swift binaries.
 What this means is that those users using macOSLAPS on 10.14.3 or lower will need to install the [Swift 5 Runtime Support for Command Line Tools](https://support.apple.com/kb/DL1998?viewlocale=en_US&locale=en_US).
 This will also be when I move macOSLAPS to Swift 5.

 ## Special Thanks

-I'd like to thank all of those in the #macoslaps Slack channel in the [MacAdmins Slack](https://macadmins.herokuapp.com) for reporting issues, helping otheres with deployment and just being a great community to work with.
+I'd like to thank all of those in the #macoslaps Slack channel in the [MacAdmins Slack](https://macadmins.herokuapp.com) for reporting issues, helping others with deployment and just being a great community to work with.
 If you would like to download the latest version of macOSLAPS you can get it [here](https://github.com/joshua-d-miller/macOSLAPS/releases/tag/1.1.4(230))